Fighting Noise with Noise: Causal Inference with Many Candidate Instruments: Challenges for Causal Inference with Many Candidate Instruments

-Results in this section formalize the intuition for why a naive application of the procedure to identify valid instruments under plurality after applying marginal screening can fail -- all estimates from spurious instruments concentrate around the same value, leading to a violation of the empirical plurality rule.
+Results in this section formalize the intuition for why a naive application of the procedure to identify valid instruments under the plurality rule after applying marginal screening can fail--all estimates from spurious instruments are concentrated, leading to a violation of the empirical plurality rule.
 Our results also suggest a way out: since valid and invalid instruments still concentrate around the same values as without marginal screening, and since all estimates from spurious instruments are similar and separated from valid instruments, all that we need is to identify estimates from spurious instruments.
 This motivates the methodology in the next section.